Special Education Endorsement

 The special education program is flexible, respecting the busy schedules of practicing educators, and providing an individualized course of study that accepts credit for a candidate’s previous special education coursework and/or special education experience.
 Small classes emphasize problem solving and collegial discussions.

-Find out more about which Special Education endorsement is right for you, based on which teaching license you possess, using a special About the Endorsements page we have prepared for you.
+Find out more about which Special Education endorsement is right for you, based on which teaching license you possess, using a special Endorsement Pathways page we have prepared for you.

 Expectations for Admission